yoni206/ar-class-2024-hw2/README.md

 The tasks for this HW are found in hw2.pdf.

 ## Details about Question 1

+### What to implement
+You will implement SAT-solvers that are *model producing*.
+Given a DIMACS file whose first line is `p cnf n m`, there are two possible cases:
+1. The formula is satisfiable: in this case the first line of the output will be `sat`, and the remaining `n` lines will describe a satisfying assignment.
+Each of the `n` remaining lines will have the form `<number>:<value>`, where `<number>` is a positive number from 1 to n and `<value>` is either `true` or `false`.
+2. The formula is unsatisfiable: in this case there is only one line to the input, which is `unsat`.

 ### How to implement?
 The SAT-solvers should be implemented in `sat_solver.py`.
 In particular, the naive solver should be implemented in the function